 According to the World Health Organization, around the world one in four people will suffer some kind of mental health disorder, yet about 60 per cent of sufferers do not seek help.
 This percentage is likely to increase dramatically when factors such as persecution, the need to flee armed conflict and natural disasters, and a lack of access vital healthcare are added.
 This is why we place a great deal of importance on providing mental healthcare during humanitarian emergencies.

 In 1998, MSF formally recognised the importance of providing mental healthcare as part of our emergency work.
-More than a decade later and, in 2020, our staff provided 349,500 individual mental health consultations.
+More than 20 years later and, in 2022, our staff provided 425,500 individual mental health consultations.
 The psychosocial support we provide through these consultations and groups focuses on helping people to develop coping strategies after they have lived through traumatic experiences.
 The immediate goal is to reduce their symptoms and help them be able to lead a normal life.

 For people caught in their wake, humanitarian crises can cause intense mental suffering.
 Many of the people assisted by us have been separated from their families or witnessed the deaths of loved ones.
 Others have spent much of their time on the run, searching for shelter and safety.
 Being forced from home is a particular problem for people who are already suffering from psychological disorders, as they lose access to treatment and routine care, which can cause them to develop more severe conditions.

 The Malakal Protection of Civilian site, in South Sudan, was designed to provide protection to the local population affected by violence.
 Yet, difficult living conditions, a loss of hope, feelings of imprisonment and limited opportunities for work have affected the mental health of those living inside the camp.
 In 2016, we saw increasing numbers of suicides and attempted suicides, even among children.